-We would like to acknowledge that the City of Thunder Bay has been built on the traditional territory of Fort William First Nation, signatory to the Robinson Superior Treaty of 1850.
-We would also like to recognize the contributions made to our community by the Métis people.
-Thunder Bay Public Library
+We acknowledge that the City of Thunder Bay has been built on the traditional territory of Fort William First Nation, signatory to the Robinson Superior Treaty of 1850.
+We also recognize the contributions made to our community by the Métis people.

 This project was one of the recommendations in the Library's Reconciliation and Relationship Building Report.
 It furthers our strategic directions of providing a library which promotes social inclusion and fosters lifelong learning and community well being.
 It speaks directly to our core mission of encouraging a deeper and stronger connection to our community and honouring our roots.